LinearPhysics#

 - Returns:

-Computes the solution in \(x\) to \(y = Ax\) using the conjugate gradient method, see
+Computes the solution in \(x\) to \(y = Ax\) using a least squares solver.

 This function can be overwritten by a more efficient pseudoinverse in cases where closed form formulas exist.